nystudio107/plugindev/README.md

 This makes working with multiple versions of your plugins for multiple versions of Craft CMS much easier.

+Each directory will always have their branches set appropriately, and you can have separate Git Flow settings via Git Tower or other clients for each.

 ## Using nystudio107/plugindev

 Start up the `plugindev` environment by typing `make dev` in a terminal window (the first build will be somewhat lengthy).